-In Scotland it is important that people get enough vitamin D. Vitamin D has a number of important functions and is needed to support bone and muscle health.
+It's important that people get enough vitamin D. Vitamin D has a number of important functions and is needed to support bone and muscle health.
+We're encouraging everyone in Scotland to consider taking a supplement between October and March.

 Our main source of vitamin D is sunlight.
 In Scotland, we only get enough of the right kind of sunlight for our bodies to make vitamin D between April and September, mostly between 11 am and 3 pm.
 From October to March, we need to rely on dietary sources of vitamin D. Since vitamin D is found only in a small number of foods, it might be difficult to get enough from foods that naturally contain vitamin D and/or fortified foods alone.